8000 B.C. The world’s earliest depictions of homosexuality are found in the ancient San rock paintings of Zimbabwe, Africa.

 1998.
 South Africa repeals its sodomy laws.
 Chile becomes the last major Latin American country to repeal its sodomy laws.
 Alaska and Hawaii become the first U.S. states to effectively ban same-sex marriage by constitutional referendum.
 The Netherlands establishes civil unions for gay couples.

 1999.
 France establishes civil unions for gay couples.
 California becomes the first U.S. state to extend limited domestic partnership benefits to gay couples.
 India’s very first Gay Pride march is held in Kolkata.
+Brazil becomes the first country to ban "conversion therapy" for gay minors.

 2000 A.D.
 Germany establishes civil unions for gay couples and Vermont, after great resistance, becomes the first U.S. state to do the same.